JuliaClimate/ClimateTools.jl/README.md

 ### Merging ClimGrid type

-Sometimes, the timeseries are split among multiple files (mostly climate models outputs).
+Sometimes, the timeseries are split among multiple files (e.g. climate models outputs).
 To obtain the complete timeseries, you can `merge` 2 `ClimGrid`.
 The method is based on the merging of 2 `AxisArrays` and is overloaded for the `ClimGrid` type.

 ```julia
 C = merge(C1::ClimGrid, C2::ClimGrid)